Code-Institute-Submissions/portfolio-frida/README.md

 ### Fridas Portfolio
 (Milestone Project 1 for Code Institute)

 This is a website created for Frida Lindstrom to showcase her skills and previous work as a Full Stack Web Developer.
-The aim is for potential employers to gain more information as well as a possibility to contact Frida.
+The aim is for recruiters to find her site and hire her.

 ## UX